Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/03_quant.md

 }
 ```

-!!! info "Accessing process outputs"
+The syntax `INDEX.out[0]` specifies that we want to access the first output of the `INDEX` process.
+Numbering starts at zero, so `[0]` refers to the first output, `[1]` to the second, and so forth.

+??? example "Advanced content: Different ways of accessing process outputs"

     Nextflow allows us to access the output of a process using the `.out` attribute.
 If a process has a single output, you can simply use `<PROCESS_NAME>.out`.
 If a process has 2 or more output channels, you need to use an integer index to access the corresponding outputs.
 An index is simply a number - starting at `0` - that indicates the place of an item within a list or array.
 We use square brackets to access values using an index - e.g. `[0]`, `[1]`, etc. Process outputs are ordered within the `.out` attribute based on the order in which they were defined.
 For example: `.out[0]` will access the first defined output, `.out[1]` will access the second output, and so forth.

     For the sake of consistency, we have used the indexed method here (i.e. `INDEX.out[0]`), although we could have omitted the index and simply used `INDEX.out` since our `INDEX` process only has the single output.

-    Alternatively, the process output definition allows the use of the [`emit`](https://www.nextflow.io/docs/latest/workflow.html#workflow-outputs-emit) statement to define a named identifier that can be used to reference the channel in the external scope.
+    Alternatively, the process output definition allows the use of the [`emit`](https://www.nextflow.io/docs/latest/workflow.html#workflow-outputs-emit) statement to define a named identifier that can be used to reference the channel in the external scope:

+    ```groovy title="process"
+    ...
+    output:
+    path "salmon_index", emit: index
+    ...
+    ```

+    ```groovy title="workflow"
+    ...
+    transcriptome_index_in = INDEX.out.index
+    ...
+    ```

 Call the `QUANTIFICATION` process in the workflow scope and add the inputs by adding the following line to your `main.nf` file after your `transcriptome_index_in` channel definition: